 More InformationWhat exactly are employers supposed to document in future according to the government draft?

 Section 16 (2) ArbZG-E states: “The employer is obliged to electronically record the start, end and duration of the employee’s daily working time on the day the work is performed.”
-This means that employers remain responsible for the proper documentation of time recording.
-Even if they can leave the obligation to record time to the employees, employers must ensure that they are aware of any violations.
+This means that employers remain responsible for the proper documentation of time tracking.
+Even if they can leave the duty of time tracking to the employees, employers must ensure that they are aware of any violations.

 Working time must be recorded daily.
-The daily recording obligation can only be deviated from by collective agreement, company or service agreement, whereby the time must have been recorded after 7 days at the latest.
+The daily recording obligation can only be deviated from by collective agreement, company or service agreement, whereby the time must be recorded after 7 days at the latest.

 Will electronic recording become mandatory?

-The principle should be electronic time recording.
+The principle is to be electronic time tracking.
 Without making any concrete specifications here, the draft bill makes electronic recording mandatory.
 This means that standard time recording devices or systems, apps or other electronic tables can be used.

-Are there any exceptions to the obligation to keep electronic Time & Attendance records?
+Are there any exceptions to the obligation for electronic time tracking?

-There should be an exception for small businesses: Companies with fewer than 10 employees are to be exempt from the obligation to use electronic time recording.
-The same is to apply to foreign employers without a permanent establishment in Germany if fewer than 10 employees are posted to Germany, and to private households.
-In addition, exceptions to the electronic form can be agreed in collective agreements, works agreements or service agreements.
+There should be an exception for small businesses: Companies with fewer than 10 employees are to be exempt from the electronic time tracking obligation.
+The same should apply to foreign employers without a permanent establishment in Germany, if fewer than 10 employees are posted to Germany, and private households.
+In addition, exceptions to the electronic form can be agreed in collective agreements, company or service agreements.

 So what about trust-based working hours in the future?